Andy Spade: Early life and education

 Spade was born in Michigan, the middle child in a family of three brothers.
 His younger brother is actor and comedian David Spade.
 The family moved to Arizona when Andy was six.
 He attended Arizona State University, where he met his future wife.
 During college, he and a friend founded the advertising firm Spade & Hannawell, which was named one of Arizona's Top 10 New Companies in 1987.

 Career

 Spade started his career in advertising, working on brands including Coca-Cola, Lexus, and Paul Stuart.
 He left his job in 1996 to work full-time on the business he and his wife had started.

 Fashion

 In 1993, he and his wife founded the fashion and lifestyle brand Kate Spade New York, and in 1999, the men's brand Jack Spade.
-Under his leadership, 26 Kate Spade stores were opened in North America and Japan.

 In 2013, he launched a collection of loungewear, Sleepy Jones, with Anthony Sperduti and Chad Buri.

 Other endeavors

 In 2008, Spade and Sperduti established Partners & Spade, a creative branding studio and storefront in the NoHo neighborhood of Manhattan.
-He also produced the feature film Go Get Some Rosemary (2009) and several short films with Red Bucket Films, and has conceived and published several photography and concept books through such imprints as A.S.
+He also produced director Josh Safdie's debut feature film, The Pleasure of Being Robbed (2008), and has conceived and published several photography and concept books through such imprints as A.S.
 Books, Jack Spade Press, and Kate Spade Editions, as well as independently.